Day 18 (4/28/19)

 A room is really nice.
 Because we were warm and comfortable, we slept in.
 We did not get moving until after seven.
 Breakfast was quick and easy, oatmeal and coffee cake.
 Our room was tiny with two bunk beds.
 Bling slept on the floor, a small sink and a dresser.
 We had to take turns loading our packs because there was very little room to move about.
 This made packing slow.
 We were ready to go a little after 9:00.

 The up out of NOC was big, about 3000′ to the highest point.
-The beginning of the trail brought us through pine trees, the first for the AT.
+The beginning of the trail brought us through pine trees, the first on the AT.
 Our favorite walking surface is a bed of pine needles.
 We actually got to do this.
-A rare event so far.
 At times the trail went straight up the hillside with no switchbacks while other times it became well graded.
-We talked with a man doing trail maintenance and he said that when the trail was originally laid out, they had to get property easements and the land owners allowed the trail to go only along a narrow swatch of outer property lines.
+We talked with a man doing trail maintenance and he said that when the trail was originally laid out, they had to get property easements and the land owners allowed the trail to go on the edge of there property.
 In most cases that was at the top of a ridge and went straight up to a peak.
 Hence, that is the path the trail follows.
 Over the years the forest service has acquired land around the AT.
 They have slowly been adding switchbacks and closing off the older trail.
 We are always grateful when we hike a section that has been reworked.
 However the majority of the trail is of old standards.
 This big up was a mixture of everything.
 It took us hours to get to the top, and once there the hiking became easier.
 We traversed ridges and small peaks, but in general we headed down.
 This pattern continued until late in the afternoon when we came to Stecoah Gap.
-A nice location with a packing area, grass, a few picnic tables, and a trashcan.
-Trashcans are golden on the trail.
+A nice location with a packing lot, grass, a few picnic tables, and a trash can.
+Trash cans are golden on the trail.
 It is a great pleasure to dump needless weight.
 While we still had light, we decided to push on.
 The first part of the climb away from Stecoah Gap was easy, but then it got really hard.
 The trail went straight up the ridge.
 We shifted into low great and plodded our way up.
 We did the 600′ climb without stopping and we were not too winded, but we were exhausted.
 We told Bling to start looking for a camp.
 It was not long before we came to a location that was big enough for both tents, although not very flat.
 It had a pipped spring, which was a bonus!
 We are going to bed tonight very tired.

 Tomorrow we will get to our next food drop, Fontana Dam.
 Our first planned zero is there, but since we have already taken six zeros we will be skipping it.